adminly-co/pg-rest/README.md

 Perform Active Record database migrations to manage database schema migrations.

 ## Features
-PgRest supports the following database migrations:
+PgRest supports the following database migrations using a REST API:
- - Add tables
+ - Add table
- - Drop tables
+ - Drop table
- - Add columns
+ - Add column
- - Remove columns
+ - Remove column

- - API token authorization
+PgRest operations are secured using an API token.

 ## Installation
 Add this line to your application's Gemfile: